- Home

 Be careful:

-• In Santiago, the satellite dish must point to the north-east to get a stable connection with the satellite.
+- In Santiago, the satellite dish must point to the north-east to get a stable connection with the satellite.
 If your apartment does not have a wall facing north or east, it is going to be difficult to install the dish.
-In most buildings yet, there is a large dish for the whole building, to which you can connect.
+In most buildings yet, there is a large dish for the whole building to which you can connect.

 VTR

 Best quality-price ratio.
 Yet, they are quite picky regarding who they accept.
 You will need a RUT and a Chilean work contract.
-If your landlord is ok to subscribe the contract himself, it is the provider that we recommend.
+If your landlord is ok to subscribe to the contract himself, it is the provider that we recommend.

 Claro